Paying with crypto is like using Paypal

 Checking out with NumePay is just like using any other third party payment like Paypal.
 It’s 4 simple steps:

-Select your payment method
+Select payment

-Login to access your crypto funds
+Login to crypto funds

 Select token to pay with

-Payment confirmed!
+Payment confirmed

 Similar to stores that choose to accept select credit cards, businesses can also choose which cryptocurrencies they want to accept.